SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/LexicalStructure.rst

 the parameters are implicitly named ``$0``, ``$1``, ``$2``, and so on.
 These names are valid identifiers within the scope of the closure.

+..
+XXX synthesized storage property
+   The underlying storage for foo is $foo

+..
+TR: What's the difference between $foo and $foo.value?

 .. syntax-grammar::

     Grammar of an identifier